natenolet/BrainWare/README.md

 # BrainWare Order List

+Changes to the BrainWare Order list:
+* Refactored all code using the ASP.NET Core Web API Template.
+* Added unit tests for missing item and testing order totals.
+* mdf/log is moved to App_Data at project root.
+* Database connection string is now in BrainWare\appsettings.json under "BrainWareConnectionString".

+The existing order display page is unchanged beyond changing css/js paths, showing the new API is compatible with the old version.
+Database structure is also unchanged.

+---

 This is a very small sample web application written in a very simplistic manner.

 Grab the code and refactor it so that it meets your standard for production ready code.